 Changes are not always easy to be accepted.
 But as soon as you manage to leave the past in the past and accept the new life, the new things, or the new situations, your job of becoming more adaptable becomes easier.
 Try to focus more on the present, rather than on the past or on the future and maximize the moment you're living.

 Don't get me wrong.
 I did not forget who I was before having a baby, that I was an active woman loving her job, but I'm trying to focus more on my current job of nursing and caring for a baby.
 At least for now.
 I embraced the change, even if it was not easy.

 Goals are in many cases dependent on the context you are in.
 Whenever a new situation appears, you might be forced to adjust your goals and motivation.
 If for example, you're working in a tech company as a developer and you have set the goal of learning and becoming a DevOps and your company is passing through massive changes and restructuring, rather than be stuck in your goal that maybe is not applicable anymore, adjust it and find something that fits your current situation.

 Having in mind your old goals and your previous motivation it only makes harder to face the new situation.

 Set small goals that can be easily measured.
 Check them frequently to see which were accomplished and which needs to be changed.

-Adjusting your goals and motivation is an important step to accomplish when a big change is happening in your life, professionally or personal.
-I did a smooth transition from growing my software testing skills and managerial skills to grow a human being.
+Adjusting your goals and motivation is an important step to accomplish when a big change is happening in your life, professionally or personally.
+I made a smooth transition from growing my software testing skills and managerial skills to growing as a human being.